Tech Innovations and Flops: A Deep Dive

 The Reality of Just Walk Out Technology

-The Humane AI Pin: A Tech Flop
+Humane AI Pin: Tech Innovations and Flops Case Study

-Setting Up the AI Pin
+Setting Up the AI Pin: Tech Innovations and Flops

 It’s time to set up your AI Pin.
 There comes a time in every young man’s life where he has to set up his AI Pin—a rite of passage.
 Oh, that’s fun.
 Woo!
 Is this it?
 Am I setting it up?
 Get a little over here, a little over here.
 It turns out that in addition to the $700 I spent on this thing, I also had to pay $24 a month to access features like the wireless network, cloud storage, and AI services—which in layman’s terms are all of the things that the Pin does.
 Luckily, the first three months of this service are free, so I probably will never have to actually pay for it.